cockroachdb/docs/src/current/v22.2/install-cockroachdb-linux.md

   When [building from source](#install-source) on ARM, it is not currently possible to disable FMA intrinsics in Go.
 To track the status of this feature request, refer to [GoLang issue #36971](https://github.com/golang/go/issues/36971).

 - In production, Cockroach Labs recommends that all cluster nodes have identical CockroachDB versions, CPU architecture, hardware, and software.
-- When feasible for migrations, Cockroach Labs recommends that you move data from an existing cluster to a new cluster using [backup]({% link {{ page.version.version }}/backup.md %}) and [restore]({% link {{ page.version.version }}/restore.md %}).
-If migration in place is preferred, a mix of Intel and ARM nodes is supported as a temporary transitional state during the migration only.
+- A mix of Intel and ARM nodes is supported as a temporary transitional state during the migration only.
 Cockroach Labs recommends that you test and validate your workload ahead of the migration to ensure that the workload and your application work as expected in a cluster with both Intel and ARM nodes, especially with respect to floating-point arithmetic.

 <h2 id="whats-next">What&#39;s next?</h2>